linharesh/buggyrank/readme.md

 ==========
 Copyright (c) 2018 Universidade Federal Fluminense (UFF).
 All rights reserved.

-Buggyrank is a tool that .
+Buggyrank is a tool that perform bug prediction by analyzing git repositories.
+It uses a simple heuristic presented by Rahman et al. in the paper <a href="https://scholar.google.com/scholar?q=Bug+Cache+for+inspections%3A+hit+or+miss%3F">BugCache for inspections: hit or miss?</a><br>
 <br><br>
-Always run buggyrank with python 3.5 or 3.6
+This heuristic prediction is also in a Google blog post: <a href="http://google-engtools.blogspot.com/2011/12/bug-prediction-at-google.html">Bug Prediction at Google</a>
+<br><br>

+This application was developed and testes with Python version 3.6

 Developers:<br>
 <a href="https://github.com/linharesh">Henrique Linhares</a> (UFF)<br>